lucaselia10/restaurant-ordering-service/project_documents/design_document.md

 you are still debating internally that you might like help working through.*

 1. Is the shopping cart handled by the Front End or the Back End?
 2. Will the menu initially be hard coded on the Front End or a call to the database?
-3.
+3. How detailed should or menu items be, and how many database tables should they be stored on?

 ## 3. Use Cases